Knee, Ankle and Foot Injury Claims

 Finally, knee, ankle and foot injuries often arise as a result of slip and fall accidents.

-What to Do if You Suffer a Foot or Ankle Injury at Work
+What Should I Do If I Suffer a Foot or Ankle Injury?

 The most important thing you can do after any workplace injury is document the situation.
 This documentation serves as the basis of your workers’ compensation claim and helps ensure that others in your workplace can act quickly to eliminate the risk factor that caused the accident.